thesyntaxslinger/syntaxslinger.com/docs/docs/software/gitea.md

 chmod +x /opt/gitea/gitea
 ```

-We should make a gitea user as well so that we can use SSH for repos later.
+We should make a Gitea user as well so that we can use SSH for repos later.

 ```shell
 sudo adduser --system --home /etc/gitea --shell /usr/bin/bash gitea